Sarath-VS/bl.vs.com/_posts/2012-07-26-the-beginning.md

   - Writing
 tags:
   - Introduction
-  - Martin Brennan
+  - Sarath Sasindrakumar
 ---
 I suppose the best way to start off this blog is with some introductions.
-I’m Martin Brennan, and I’m a web developer based in Brisbane, Queensland which is in the lovely nation of Australia.
+I’m Sarath Sasindrakumar, and I’m a web developer based in Brisbane, Queensland which is in the lovely nation of Australia.
 I love web development, reading, writing and imbibing.
 But enough about me for now.
 Let&#8217;s get into it!

 <!--more-->